Abo-Soile/SOILE-Backend/docs/functions.rst

 .. function:: resumeonkey(keycode)

-    Runs resume() once when the specified key is pressed.
+    Runs :js:func:`resume` once when the specified key is pressed.

     :param string keycode: Key to resume on

 .. function:: resumeonkey()

-    Runs resume() on any keypress once.
+    Runs :js:func:`resume` on any keypress once.

     :returns:  keycode

-.. function:: getlastkey()
+.. function:: getlastkey(active=true)

     Returns the most recent keypress, as long as there an active :js:func:`onkeypress` , :js:func:`onanykey` or :js:func:`resumeonkey`.